Holly Austin Gibbs

 Holly Austin Gibbs, a survivor of child sex trafficking and nationally known expert, is Dignity Health’s Human Trafficking Response (HTR) Program Director.
 Holly has appeared on Dr. Oz and her story has been featured in multiple media outlets.
 In 2011, Holly submitted joint testimony to Congress with labor trafficking survivor, Ima Matul, supporting reauthorization of the Trafficking Victims Protection Act.
 Holly also testified before the U.S. Congressional Subcommittee on Africa, Global Health, Global Human Rights, and International Organizations on the connection between sporting events and sex trafficking.
 In 2015, Holly testified before the U.S. Senate Judiciary Committee on behalf of two bills: the Justice for Victims of Trafficking Act and Stop Exploitation Through Trafficking Act.

 Holly is requested on a regular basis to provide testimony and input to others in the field.
+Holly is a former Board Member of HEAL Trafficking, a current Board Member of Survivor Alliance, and she serves on the Human Trafficking Advisory Council for the McCain Institute, the Survivor Advisory Council for ECPAT-USA, and the Board of Advisers for the Human Trafficking Institute.
 In 2014, Holly published an academic book titled Walking Prey: How America's Youth are Vulnerable to Sex Slavery, and continues to publish articles on her Huffington Post blog.
 As director of the Dignity Health HTR Program, Holly applies not only her own experience and knowledge, but she also consults with other anti-trafficking experts, including and especially other survivors of human trafficking (both labor and sex trafficking).